servicebinding/spec/README.md

 * premium services that deploy a providers located in the same physical node as the caller for low latency
 * any other type of subscription service

-The only requirement from this specification is that the subscription results in a Secret, containing a partial or complete set of binding data (defined in [Service Binding Schema](#service-binding-schema)), created in the same namespace of the `ServiceBindingRequest` that will reference this Secret.
+The only requirement from this specification is that the subscription results in a Secret, containing a partial or complete set of binding data (defined in [Service Binding Schema](#service-binding-schema)), created in the same namespace of the `ServiceBinding` that will reference this Secret.
 Implementations of this specification will populate this subscription Secret with any additional information provided by the target service, according to the [Pointer to binding data](#pointer-to-binding-data) section.

 Example of a partial CR: